-Parents and/or eligible students have the right to file a complaint with the Family Policy Compliance Office of the U.S. Department of Education ("Office") concerning alleged failures by TPHS to comply with the requirements of FERPA.
-These complaints should be addressed as follow:
+4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by TPHS to comply with the requirements of FERPA.
+The name and address of the Office that administers FERPA are:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW.
-Washington, D.C.
-20202
+Student Privacy Policy Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202